Environmental studies students present their research at a graduate seminar on campus.

-The Master of Science degree in environmental studies at Point Park University is a 30-credit interdisciplinary program intended to provide students with an understanding of the complex nature of environmental problems and their solutions.
+The Master of Science in environmental studies is a 30-credit interdisciplinary degree program intended to provide students with an understanding of the complex nature of environmental problems and their solutions.
 Offered in an accelerated format, the M.S. degree can be completed in as little as 11 months.
-Graduates will be prepared to function as environmental professionals in industry, regulatory agencies and non-profit organizations.
+The program prepares graduates to function as environmental professionals in industry, regulatory agencies and non-profit organizations.

-Upon successful completion of this program, you will:
+Upon successful completion of the environmental studies program, you will:

 - Understand the complex nature of environmental problems and their solutions;